VishalHastir/HolidayApi/README.md

 ## **Configuration**

-Update the `application.properties` file in the `app` module with the correct API URL.
+Update the `application.yml` file in the `app` module with the correct API URL.

 ### **Example (`app/src/main/resources/application.yml`)**